 6. The Price of Disruption

 What will the real cost be in terms of training, project team commitments, possible delays in implementation and impacts on productivity while CRM beds down in the business?
-You’ll need to make some firm estimates and factor contingency plans into your calculations.
+You’ll need to make some firm estimates and factor contingency plans into your CRM ROI calculations.

 7. Ongoing Overheads